narkisim/anan-repo/README.md

 We processed MapReduce as a service via Google bigdata service, or using local VM using Hadoop.
 Enabling term and stop word filtering, we updated the Hadoop WordCount.java (in-line in the code)
 At the end of the data processing we got an ordered visited words list.

-### Statistics
-1. The average daily number of tweets filtered by city and term: 20 tweets per day.
-2. Hadoop processing time for ~ 10000 words: 30 seconds.

 Lookup cities: Colombus, Detroit, Memphis, Milwaukee, NYC.
 Lookup term: "ball"